You are here:

 If you’re committed to making your school more inclusive in the long term, this audit tool will be a good starting point – the questions and prompts will give you an idea of where you need to improve in your school, along with what to do next.

-Please note that this audit focuses on HR practices, leading on inclusivity, and representing BAME experiences beyond the curriculum.
+Please note that this audit focuses on HR practices, leading on inclusivity, and representing the experiences of black, Asian and minority ethnic (BAME) people beyond the curriculum.
 For help with making diversity and anti-racism central to your curriculum, use our curriculum review tool.

 Listen to your school community